ChanthMiao/ghc-wiki-mirror/WebAssembly-backend.md

 ### So is this new repo totally replacing the Asterius repo on GitHub?

 Yes.
 But it'll take more work to implement JS interoperability that's supported in Asterius right now.

+### Have you considered using LLVM's wasm32 target, instead of implementing wasm32 NCG?
+Given LLVM's support for wasm looks promising?

+Yes.
+We even considered modifying the existing LLVM pipeline, so that we only emit LLVM bitcode as object files, to take advantage of LLVM LTO.

+We did a simple experiment: enforce the no-lto/thin-lto/full-lto flag globally (in wasi-sdk's sysroot build, and in ghc's unreg codegen, given that's what we have for now).
+Conclusions are somewhat counter-intuitive: LTO brings no visible benefit to run-time performance, even slightly increases wasm code size, and has very significant link-time performance penalty.
+So it seems emitting plain wasm object files instead of LLVM bitcode is a saner choice.

+Even without considering LTO, one may still prefer LLVM codegen to avoid needing to write NCG, or to bet LLVM's quality of compile-time optimization.
+But note that there're also downsides:

+- Compile-time is slow.
+This is a known problem for other targets as well.
+- It's complex.
+There are parts (e.g. mangler) that doesn't make sense for wasm, wired-in assumptions (e.g. global regs on the stack) that may emit slower code, etc.

+The "complex" part is really what made us decide to go for an NCG in the beginning: we can tune a lot of runtime conventions (cmm tail calls, register passing, etc) by ourselves, compile-time will be much faster, and most importantly, we have much more knowledge about how wasm works, compared to how LLVM works (let alone how GHC's LLVM codegen works!!).
+So we believe trading the extra workload to get predictability of our work process is totally worth it.

+Also, having an NCG for wasm32 doesn't salt the earth and prevent LLVM codegen from being improved to work better for wasm32!
+It's still possible that LLVM codegen will emit faster code.
+Just keep in mind it's not a silver bullet everywhere :)

+### What about WebGHC?

+We are aware of previous efforts in WebGHC and appreciate the exploratory work a lot!
+Still, we decide to do things differently in a lot of places, including but not limited to:

+- The syscall layer.
+WebGHC relies on webabi to emulate various linux syscalls in JavaScript, but we choose WASI standard.
+You shouldn't pay for JavaScript when you don't use it.
+We also believe modifying the RTS to fit in WASI is more reliable than emulating syscalls and make unmodified RTS work on that layer.
+- How to do blocking syscalls, or more broadly speaking, how the Haskell thread model fits in JavaScript concurrency model when targetting the web.
+WebGHC uses either Web Workers or binaryen asyncify to emulate blocking behavior, both of which come with extra overhead.
+We'd like to avoid those overhead, and most importantly, waiting for async JS imports to return shouldn't block other threads, the two different concurrency models should work seamlessly.
+Same with the previous point, this involves quite some modifications to GHC RTS.
+- Choice of underlying C/C++ toolchain.
+WebGHC uses emscripten, while we go for wasi-sdk.
+- WebGHC disables the libffi dependency, at the cost of not supporting dynamic foreign exports.
+We preserve that ability using our libffi wasm32-wasi port.
+- WebGHC Template Haskell only work via compiling twice and running native code.
+We'll have our iserv that runs wasm code to do Template Haskell, which is a more principled approach.
+- NCG!